 Research on how people respond to stories

-We’d love to get sponsorship from organisations that share these values to sponsor a prize.
+We’d love to get sponsorship from organisations that share these values to sponsor prizes for more competitions in 2020.